 - Describe in detail the recipient's condition; - Describe the recipient's decline in detail.
-As an example, documentation should show last month's status compared to this month's status and should not merely summarize the recipient's condition for a month, but also show daily and weekly notes; - Explain why the recipient is considered to be terminal and not chronic; - Explain why his or her diagnosis has created a terminal prognosis;
+As an example, documentation should show last month's status compared to this month's status and should not merely summarize the recipient's condition for a month, but also show daily and weekly notes; - Explain why the recipient is considered to be terminal and not chronic; - Explain why his or her diagnosis has created a terminal prognosis; - Show how the systems of the body are in a terminal condition; - Show how the proposed services, specific to that individual, are reasonable and medically necessary; and - Show that the cause of death was related to the hospice diagnosis, when the recipient has expired, if applicable.

-CHAPTER 24:HOSPICESECTION 24.11:PROGRAM MONITORINGPAGE(S) 3
+CHAPTER 24:

+HOSPICE SECTION 24.11: PROGRAM MONITORING PAGE(S) 4